-Minors, public safety officials, school bus and commercial drivers, police and correctional officers, firefighters, and anyone convicted of a drug related felony are not allowed to be qualifying patients.
-The legislation includes restrictions on where cannabis can be consumed and previsions for driving under the influence.
+Public safety officials, school bus and commercial drivers, police and correctional officers, firefighters, and anyone convicted of a drug related felony are not allowed to be qualifying patients.
+The Act includes restrictions on where cannabis can be consumed and provisions for driving under the influence.

 HB 1 (2013) - The Compassionate Use of Medical Cannabis Pilot Program Act

-SB 2636 (2014) - Adding seizures to debilitating medical conditions, and creating access for minors with seizures
+SB 2636 (2014) - Adding seizures to debilitating medical conditions, and creating access for minors.